2004 Pacific hurricane season

-The 2004 Pacific hurricane season was unusual in that no tropical cyclones of at least tropical storm intensity made landfall, the first such occurrence since 1991.
-The season was also below-average in terms of named storms and hurricanes, near-average in terms of major hurricanes.
-The season officially began on May 15 in the eastern Pacific, and on June 1 in the central Pacific; it officially ended in both basins on November 30.
+The 2004 Pacific hurricane season was an overall below-average Pacific hurricane season in which there were 12 named tropical storms, all of which formed in the eastern Pacific basin (east of 140°W and north of the equator).
+Of these, 6 became hurricanes, and 3 of those intensified into major hurricanes.
+No storms made landfall in 2004, the first such occurrence since 1991.
+In addition to the season's 12 named storms, there were five tropical depressions that did not reach tropical storm status.
+One of them, Sixteen-E, made landfall in northwestern Sinaloa.
+The season officially began on May 15 in the eastern Pacific, and on June 1 in the central Pacific basin (between140°W and the International Date Line, north of the equator).
+It officially ended in both basins on November 30.
+These dates conventionally delimit the period during each year when most tropical cyclones form in each respective basin.
 These dates conventionally delimit the period during each year when a majority of tropical cyclones form.
 The season was reflected by an accumulated cyclone energy (ACE) index of 71 units.
+The lack of notable activity was brought on due to the presence of a Modoki El Niño - a rare type of El Niño in which unfavorable conditions exist in the Pacific basin due to the normally warmer-than-average waters shifting further westward.

 Impact throughout the season was minimal and no deaths were recorded.
-In early August, the remnants of Hurricane Darby aided in localized heavy rainfall in Hawaii, causing minor street and stream flooding; coffee and macadamia trees were damaged as well.
-In early September, Hurricane Howard resulted in significant flooding across Baja California Peninsula that damaged agricultural land and 393 homes.
+In early August, the remnants of Hurricane Darby contributed to localized heavy rainfall in Hawaii, causing minor street and stream flooding; coffee and macadamia trees were damaged as well.
+In early September, Hurricane Howard resulted in significant flooding across the Baja California peninsula that damaged agricultural land and 393 homes.
 Large swells also resulted in about 1,000 lifeguard rescues in California.
-In mid-September, Javier caused three fishermen to go missing and helped alleviate a multi-year drought across the Southwest United States.
+In mid-September, Javier, the strongest hurricane of the season, caused three fishermen to go missing and helped alleviate a multi-year drought across the Southwest United States.
 It produced record rainfall in the state of Wyoming.
-In mid- to late October, Tropical Storm Lester and Tropical Depression Sixteen-E caused localized flooding; the latter may have produced a tornado near Culiacán, Mexico.
+In mid- to late October, Tropical Storm Lester and Tropical Depression Sixteen-E each dumped heavy rain upon parts of Mexico, resulting in minor flood and mudslide damage.